SalinaYu/ASEwhat-happens-when/3-DNSlookup.md

 # DNS lookup

-_Context: determining HTTP/S request destination.
+_Context: Browser has determined what the HTTP/S request will look like.
+Now it needs to find the destination of the ``Host``.
 "What IP address is this HTTP request destined for?"_

 _OSI Layer(s): 7_